How To List Volunteer Experience on a Resume

 If you are a high school student applying for your first job, you will likely want to list volunteer work in your work experience section, like so:

 September 2021 - present Student Body President, Seattle Prep High School, Seattle, WA

 - Planned, budgeted, and organized school dances and events

 - Lead weekly meetings to address needs of student body

 September 2020 - present Volunteer Peer Tutor, Seattle Prep High School, Seattle, WA

 - Worked with peers after school twice a week to help increase understanding of various school subjects

 - All tutored peers have improved class grades by at least one full letter grade

 Including volunteer work on your resume can help show potential employers that you are altruistic, involved in your community, and have diverse skills and experiences.
 It can be particularly helpful to include volunteer work if you are a student, a recent graduate, making a career change, or have gaps in your employment history.
 Include the relevant details about your volunteer work either in your work experience section or in a dedicated volunteer section.

 Not sure how to create a resume that features your volunteer work?
-Consider using Jobseeker’s professional resume creation tool, which allows you to enter your information and easily switch between a library of layouts and styles.
+Consider using Jobseeker’s professional resume creation tool, which allows you to enter your information and easily switch between a library of resume layouts and styles.
 When you are satisfied with your selections, download your resume instantly and get started applying for jobs right away.